fmonniot/my-st-home/README.md

 When not targeting `linux`, we are using [https://github.com/embedded-graphics/simulator] to render our screen.
 This requires the SDL library to be installed on the system, lookup the link for instruction on how to do it.

+# Repository layout

+This repo contains multiple crates:

+- `my-home` contains the code for what is being run on the device.
+It contains all the logic and important bits of this project.
+- `tsl_2591` is the driver for the luminosity sensor we use in this project.
+It should eventually be published on crates.io once ported to use `embedded-hal` instead of `rppal`.
+- `ui-designer` is a helper crate which provides a simulator for the UI rendering of the main project.
+The idea being that testing UI changes on the raspberry pi device is too slow, so we have a simulator being able to run on mac/linux and do the design work there.